DropMate-Corp/MainHub/README.md

 the **Quality Assurance**, **Test-Driven Development** and **CI/CD** strategies learned in the practical classes.

-This repository is the main hub for the project were the final report documentation can be found inside **/docs** folder.
-All the code is divided within different repositories that will be briefly disbribed in the [Project Structure](#Project-Structure) section.
+This repository serves as main hub for the project, where the final report and documentation can be found inside the **/docs** folder.
+All the code is distributed across different repositories, which will be briefly disbribed in the [Project Structure](#Project-Structure) section.

 ## Project Abstract